cabalmail/cabal-infra/docs/terraform.md

 After signing up, perform the following steps:

-1. [Create a workspace](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-create?in=terraform/cloud-get-started) of type version control workflow.
+1. [Create a workspace](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-create?in=terraform/cloud-get-started) of type version control workflow called "infra".
 Connect it to your forked repository.
 While creating the workspace, expand the "Advanced options" area and fill out the fields with these values:

     |Field                      |Value                                                        |
     |---------------------------|-------------------------------------------------------------|